 A bridge is any flat down-facing surface that is supported by 2 or more features.
 The minimum allowable unsupported distance we recommend is 0.080 in.
 In relation to other 3D printing technologies, this distance is relatively short due to the stresses of the rapid heating and cooling.
 In the picture below, you will see how the bridge pulls in the supporting structures as the unsupported distance increases.
 Parts that exceed this recommended limit will have poor quality on the downward facing surfaces and not be structurally sound.

-Post-Processing Metal 3D-printed Parts
+Post-Processing for Metal Additive Parts

 Once a part is finished building within the machine, several steps can be taken to improve its mechanical properties, surface finish quality, and ensure the part's features are within tolerance.